 Avoidance and failure have adverse fee consequences

-Failure of the owner’s agent to provide the owner with the Agency Law Disclosure form prior to entering into the listing agreement for the sale or lease of a property is a violation of real estate law.
-As a consequence of this up-front failure, the broker stands to lose their fee on a sale or lease if challenged by the owner prior to payment of the fee — closing.
+Failure of the owner’s agent to provide the owner with the Agency Law Disclosure form prior to entering into the listing agreement for the sale of a property is a violation of real estate law.
+As a consequence of this up-front failure, the broker stands to lose their fee on a sale if challenged by the owner prior to payment of the fee — closing.

 The risk of loss of the fee by the owner’s agent cannot be eliminated by a later disclosure made as an addendum to an LOI, purchase agreement, lease agreement or escrow instructions.
 [Huijers v.
 DeMarrais (1992) 11 CA4th 676]